 Information for Students: www.studentaid.ed.gov

-The College is required to designate an employee or group of employees to assist enrolled or prospective students in obtaining all of the information specified below.
-If the College has designated one person for an area of responsibility, that person shall be available, upon reasonable notice, to any enrolled or prospective student throughout the normal administrative working hours listed.
+The University is required to designate an employee or group of employees to assist enrolled or prospective students in obtaining all of the information specified below.
+If the University has designated one person for an area of responsibility, that person shall be available, upon reasonable notice, to any enrolled or prospective student throughout the normal administrative working hours listed.
 If more than one person, often an entire office, is designated, their combined work schedules have been arranged so that at least one of them is available, upon reasonable notice, throughout the normal administrative working hours listed.

 Institutional and federal financial aid information – Financial Aid Office (email@example.com)